Healthy Homes Assessment Pukahu

 Home Assessments Pukahu for Rental Properties

-There are a myriad of things to look over during a house assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standards.
+There are numerous concerns to check in an house assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standards.
 Some examples include:

-The consequences of not having the Healthy home in relation to the Residential Tenancies Act and consequently being in the wrong of a tenancy solutions ruling can be significant for landlords and property managers.
-For expert assistance, get in touch today to schedule your rental properties home evaluation.
+The repercussions of not having an Healthy Home in accordance with the Residential Tenancies Act and consequently being on the wrong side of the Tenancy solutions ruling can have a significant impact for landlords and property managers.
+For expert assistance, get in touch today to schedule your rental properties house assessment.

 home assessments for rental properties